PowerShellCrack/PSIntuneDeviceManager/README.md

 ## Features that don’t exist or do not work just yet:
 - Progressbar during assignment loading or device retrieval
 - multithreading while pulling data
-- Alternate AD credentials
+- Alternate AD credentials (eg PIV)
-- Option to not increment name
+- Option to not increment name (overwrite domain object)
 - *All Generation Methods except "User OU Name"
 - ** Azure government support not working
 - *** Some logging is missing
-- Configuration Manager link
+- Configuration Manager connection sync for assignments

 # DISCLAIMER